EsmaeelZekaee/Resume/readme.md

 ## Biography

 I borned on 21 Mar 1983.
 I fell in love with programming when I was high school student.
 I studied **Mathematics** at university.
 Now I'm senior **software developer**.
-I'm single and live in Tehran.
+I specialize in the fields of object-oriented programming, software analysis and implementation of complex algorithms, and implementation of modren design patterns.

 ## Job Objective